Dartington-SDL/project_guidance_book/_sources/outputs.md

-# Quantiative project outputs and dissemination
+# Quantitative project outputs and dissemination

 ## GitHub repository
 All quantitative projects should have a GitHub repository which is setup at the beginning of the project and used as the collaborative platform for all project work.
 Information on the setup and use of [Git and GitHub is available here](../project_guidance_book/git.md) and guidance on [collaborative working practices is available here](../project_guidance_book/workflows.md)